FRINXio/FRINX-machine/README.md

     See `TLS-based authentication` on https://docs.frinx.io/frinx-odl-distribution/oxygen/user-guide/restconf.html
     Now you can set up the new keystore in `/home/test/FRINX-machine/config/uniconfig/frinx/uniconfig/config/`.

-    In case a new certificate is generated for uniconfig When prompted for `What is your first and last name?` put docker dns name of uniconfig container (Defined as UNICONFIG_SERVICENAME in .env file).
+    In case a new certificate is generated for uniconfig When prompted for `What is your first and last name?` put docker dns name of uniconfig container (Defined as UNICONFIG_SERVICENAME in .env file, default uniconfig).
     Getting the dns name:

     ```sh